pycontribs/pyrax/docs/cloud_servers.md

 If you ran that code, you noticed that it returned almost immediately.
 What happened is that the cloud API recorded your request, and returned as much information as it could about the server that it was *going to create*.
 The networking for the server had not yet been created, so it could not provide that information.

-One important piece of information is the __adminPass__ – without that, you will not be able to log into your server.
+One important piece of information is the __adminPass__ – without that, you are not be able to log into your server unless you are using SSH key authentication.
 It is *only* supplied with the `Server` object returned from the initial `create()` request.
-After that you can no longer retrieve it.
+After that, future calls to `get()` the server do not return that value.
 Note: if this does happen, you can call the `change_password()` method of the `Server` object to set a new root password on the server.

 This brings up an important point: the `Server` objects you get back are essentially snapshots of that server at the moment you requested the information.
 Your object's 'BUILD' status won't change no matter how long you wait.
-You will have to refresh it to see any changes.
+You have to refresh it to see any changes.
 In other words, these objects are not dynamic.
 Fortunately, refreshing the object is simple enough to do:

     server = cs.servers.get(server.id)